imagej/imagej.github.io/pages/Microscope_Focus_Quality.md

 ## Publication

-  -
-{% capture includecontent %} Microscope Image Quality {% endcapture %}

-{% include publication content=includecontent %}
+  - {% include publication content='Microscope Image Quality' %}

 ## See also